OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/meda-services-managing-multiple-storage-accounts.md

         {
             // Declare a new job.
             IJob job = _context.Jobs.Create("My encoding job");
-            // Get a media processor reference, and pass tooit hello name of hello
+            // Get a media processor reference, and pass to it the name of the
-            // processor toouse for hello specific task.
+            // processor to use for the specific task.
             IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

-            // Create a task with hello encoding details, using a string preset.
+            // Create a task with the encoding details, using a string preset.
             ITask task = job.Tasks.AddNew("My encoding task",
                 processor,
                 "Adaptive Streaming",
                 Microsoft.WindowsAzure.MediaServices.Client.TaskOptions.ProtectedConfiguration);

-            // Specify hello input asset toobe encoded. task.InputAssets.Add(asset);
+            // Specify the input asset to be encoded. task.InputAssets.Add(asset);
-            // Add an output asset toocontain hello results of hello job.
+            // Add an output asset to contain the results of the job.
             // This output is specified as AssetCreationOptions.None, which
-            // means hello output asset is not encrypted. task.OutputAssets.AddNew("Output asset", storageName,
+            // means the output asset is not encrypted. task.OutputAssets.AddNew("Output asset", storageName,
                 AssetCreationOptions.None);

-            // Use hello following event handler toocheck job progress.
+            // Use the following event handler to check job progress.
             job.StateChanged += new
                     EventHandler<JobStateChangedEventArgs>(StateChanged);

-            // Launch hello job.
+            // Launch the job.
             job.Submit();

-            // Check job execution and wait for job toofinish.
+            // Check job execution and wait for job to finish.
             Task progressJobTask = job.GetExecutionProgressTask(CancellationToken.None);
             progressJobTask.Wait();

             // Get an updated job reference.
             job = GetJob(job.Id);

-            // If job state is Error hello event handling
+            // If job state is Error the event handling
             // method for job progress should log errors.
 Here we check
             // for error state and exit if needed. if (job.State == JobState.Error)
             {
-                Console.WriteLine("\nExiting method due toojob error.");
+                Console.WriteLine("\nExiting method due to job error.");
                 return null;
             }

-            // Get a reference toohello output asset from hello job.
+            // Get a reference to the output asset from the job.
             IAsset outputAsset = job.OutputMediaAssets[0];

             return outputAsset;